 I help produce their music, and give them a voice by linking them up with a promotion network and contacts which I have built over the years.
 I feel I am giving back to the community by doing this.”

 Q: What is the importance of Black History Month to you?

-While on one hand the history of Blacks is riddled with lowlights of inequality, Black History Month on the other hand offers a glimpse of the achievements of people with Black heritage.
-It showcases the intellectual and inventive capabilities of Black people, their contributions to civilisation, development, and enlightenment.
+While on one hand the history of blacks is riddled with lowlights of inequality, Black History Month on the other hand offers a glimpse of the achievements of people with black heritage.
+It showcases the intellectual and inventive capabilities of black people, their contributions to civilization, development, and enlightenment.

-The celebration of Black history offers hope to the upcoming, young Black person, about a future that holds a promise for their rising and provides that pedestal to view things from a more positive standpoint.
+The celebration of black history offers hope to the upcoming and young black person, about a future that holds a promise for their rising and provides that pedestal to view things from a more positivistic standpoint.”

 Q: Name something you would like people to reflect on during Black History Month?